cheresna1991/game/README.md

 #endif // TEST_STRING_H
 ```
-MESSAGE - Prints a message.
+<lu>MESSAGE - Prints a message.</lu>
-FAIL_CHECK - Marks the test as failing, but continue the execution.
-Can be wrapped in conditionals for complex checks.
+<lu>FAIL_CHECK - Marks the test as failing, but continue the execution.
+Can be wrapped in conditionals for complex checks.</lu>
-FAIL - Fails the test immediately.
-Can be wrapped in conditionals for complex checks.
+<lu>FAIL - Fails the test immediately.
+Can be wrapped in conditionals for complex checks.</lu>

-SIGNAL_WATCH(object, "signal_name") - Starts watching the specified signal on the given object.
+<lu>SIGNAL_WATCH(object, "signal_name") - Starts watching the specified signal on the given object.</lu>
-SIGNAL_CHECK("signal_name", Vector<Vector<Variant>>) - Checks the arguments of all fired signals.
+<lu>SIGNAL_CHECK("signal_name", Vector<Vector<Variant>>) - Checks the arguments of all fired signals.
 The outer vector contains each fired signal, while the inner vector contains the list of arguments for that signal.
-The order of signals is significant.
+The order of signals is significant.</lu>
-SIGNAL_CHECK_FALSE("signal_name") - Checks if the specified signal was not fired.
+<lu>SIGNAL_CHECK_FALSE("signal_name") - Checks if the specified signal was not fired.</lu>

 ```
 ./bin/<godot_binary> --test